-- Sick leave days will run concurrently with other leave covered and taken under federal, state, or local laws or pursuant to University policy, including but not limited to the University's FMLA policy and the NYC Sick Leave Act.
+- Sick leave days will run concurrently with other leave covered and taken under federal, state, or local laws or pursuant to University policy, including but not limited to the University's FMLA policy and the New York Safe and Sick Leave.

-Temporary and part-time Officers of Administration will receive sick leave in accordance with NYC Sick Leave Act and any other applicable federal, state, or local laws.
+Temporary and part-time Officers of Administration will receive sick leave in accordance with New York Safe and Sick Leave and any other applicable federal, state, or local laws.

 Full-time Officers of Administration and Officers of the Libraries shall be entitled to salary continuation for up to six (6) months during any rolling 12 month period when extended absence (defined as being out for more than 5 consecutive business days) is caused by an employee's own disability, illness, or injury.
 See the University salary continuation plan for Officers of Administration.